nmcteam/3dash/README.md

 The first plugin always indexes site files beneath `root`.
 Subsequent plugins manipulate those files.

 _Content_ files are parsed for header metadata and body content.
-They are available in the payload's `files` property.
+Content files are available in the payload's `files` property.
 By default, files with these extensions are considered _content_ files:

 * html
 * md